xinwenfu/VChat_LTER/README.md

 2. For the encoder to work, we will need to generate some files containing the resulting machine code's binary.
 This can be done in 2 different ways.

 	1. Modify and use the program [generate_shell.py](./SourceCode/generate_shell.py) to generate both files.
-	2. Use the Python interpreter directly to generate the files
+	2. Use the Python interpreter directly to generate the files.
 		* ` python -c "buff= b'\xe9\x43\xf2\xff\xff'; fd = open('jmp_l.bin', 'wb'); fd.write(buff)"`: Generate the long jump binary.
 		* `python -c "buff= b'\xeb\x80'; fd = open('jmp_s.bin', 'wb'); fd.write(buff)"`: Generate the short jump binary.
 3. Now we can try using preexisting encoders, some easy one to try are provided by [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html).
 We omit the lengthy bad character list since the main challenge at this stage is the space we have to work with, which is what this example attempts to point out!